design-hub-arc/wayfindingNodeManager/README.md

 Double click on the WayfindingNodeManager.jar file to launch the application.
 You can safely move the JAR file from this folder.

+You can pan the map image by clicking and dragging it around.
+You can also zoom in and out using the mouse scroll wheel.

 ## Editting the application

 As stated above, this application was built using Netbeans 8.2 IDE, and can easily be opened in that version.